 First, sauté the chicken, onions, garlic, and bell peppers.

 Sautéing the chicken for a few minutes will ensure that the chicken doesn't cook together in a clump while under pressure.

-I like to add the chili powder, cumin, and tomato paste to the Instant Pot while the chicken is sautéing.
-This allows the chicken and vegetables to retain much of the flavour instead of simply flavouring the broth.
+I like to add chili powder, cumin, and tomato paste to the Instant Pot while the chicken is sautéing.
+This allows the chicken and vegetables to retain much of the flavor instead of simply flavoring the broth.

 Next, all that is left to do is add chicken stock and tomatoes to the Instant Pot.

 For simplicity, I used canned/tinned diced tomatoes.
 If you would like to use fresh tomatoes you can easily substitute the canned tomatoes for 3-4 fresh diced tomatoes.
 Just remember to dice them as finely as you can.

 To cook, lock the lid onto the pressure valve and turn the pressure valve so that it is in a sealing position.
 Cook the soup for one minute using the manual function.